-- Ignition off, (engine can't be started) Ignition on, light on, (engine can be started) - Ignition off, handlebar blocked
+Ignition on, light on, (engine can be started)

+Ignition off, handlebar blocked

-To switch the ignition to position $\oplus$ turn the ignition key to position $\otimes$ and firmly press it into the lock.
+To switch the ignition to position \oplus turn the ignition key to position \boxtimes and firmly press it into the lock.
 Turn the handlebar to the left, then turn the ignition key to the left.
+The ignition key can be withdrawn in position \boxtimes and \square .